fpdf-easytable/ajax_server_response_hander/README.md

 func

    the name of a javascript function that needs to be called by the client.
+The same function can be added multiple times as it is needed.

 params